Bakshi Ka Talab

 Bakshi Ka Talab is a nagar panchayat town in Lucknow district of Uttar Pradesh, India.
 It is also the headquarters of a corresponding tehsil, as well as a community development block of the same name.
 As of 2011, its population was 49,166, in 8,728 households.
 It consists of both residential and business settlements.
 Bakshi Ka Talab is an organised settlement developed by Lucknow Development Authority (LDA).
 It is connected to Lucknow via National Highway 24.

-Bakshi Ka Talab features the annual play Ramlila, staged since 1972, wherein lead characters like Rama, Lakshamana and Hanumana are played by Muslim youths.this was started by Dr Muzzafar Ahmad.
+Bakshi Ka Talab features the annual play Ramlila, staged since 1972, wherein lead characters like Rama, Lakshamana and Hanumana are played by Muslim youths.
 This play has also been adapted into radio play "Us gaon ki ramlila" to promote communal harmony among the masses.

 The three main commodities produced here are cement tiles and pipes, soap, and furniture.
 The famous Chandrika Devi Temple is located in nearby Kathwara.

 Name and history

 Bakshi Ka Talab is named after its large tank built by Bakhshi Tipur Chand, who was paymaster for Nasir-ud-Din Haidar Shah in the first half of the 19th century.
 This structure was built with flights of stairs descending to the water's surface on all four sides, and four towers marking the corners.
 A temple to Banke Bihari was built facing the main road, and next to it, Bakhshi Tipur Chand had a mansion built, along with a walled garden.
 By the turn of the 20th century, the complex had fallen into ruin.
 Around that time, Bakshi Ka Talab was described as being within the land belonging to Rudahi village, to the west.
 It had a train station on the Lucknow–Bareilly Railway, a post office, and a village school.